switch StatementThe switch statement was introduced in Octave 2.0.5. It should

 particularly for C programmers.

-block even if all
+if block even if all

 the labels are integer constants.
 Perhaps a future variation on this